terminal42/extensions-docs/docs/notification-center-pro/_index.en.md

 On top of using the free version, Notification Center Pro will enhance your Notification Center experience with the following features:

+## Dispatch conditions for messages

+With [conditions for messages](./message-conditions) you can exclude entire messages from being sent and thus have them sent depending on form fields, for example.

 ## Void Gateway

 The [Void Gateway](./void-gateway) does not send any message at all.
 Instead, it just fakes a successful delivery allowing